 The Campus Store provides a complete selection of all course materials for all CSM classes.
 The Store offers new, used, digital e-books and rental textbooks.
 In addition, you will find a large collection of CSM clothing and merchandise.
 The Store also has soda, snacks, school supplies, health/beauty products, electronics, greeting cards and nursing and health professions uniforms and equipment.
 The Campus Store website is available 24/7 at http://campusstore.csm.edu/home.aspx.
-The Store provides daily textbook buyback year round with special buyback sessions at the end of every semester.
+The Store provides daily textbook buyback year-round with special buyback sessions at the end of every semester.
 See store for details.

-Campus Wellness / Health education
+Campus Wellness

-College of Saint Mary is dedicated to offering health and wellness information for students to help them learn, produce, and sustain healthy habits and a healthy lifestyle.
-Some of the exciting programs and activities available to students living on or off campus could include: self-defense classes, life skills, women's health issues, intramurals, wellness clinics and an annual health fair.
-These programs and activities enrich students to overall health and wellness along with encourage participation and fun!
-Free memberships to the Lied Fitness Center are available to all CSM students.
+College of Saint Mary is dedicated to offering wellness resources and programs to help students learn, produce, and sustain healthy habits and a healthy lifestyle.
+The Counseling Department offers an array of information as it relates to holistic and mental wellbeing and provides several programs per year on how to maintain health and wellness.
+Some of the programs and activities available could include learning effective coping skills, life skills, self-care and mental health.
+These programs and activities enrich students to maintain and/or improve overall health and wellness as they encourage fun and engagement!
+In addition, free memberships to the Lied Fitness Center are available to all CSM students.